-Courts and Sports: What the heck is OVI?Posted 31 Oct 2015 by Law Office of John M. Phillips
+Courts and Sports: What the heck is OVI?Posted 31 Oct 2015 by John Phillips

 Ohio State confirmed J.T.
 Barrett’s misdemeanor offense for OVI (Operating a Vehicle Impaired / Intoxicated).
 As he was underage, he could have been OVI with as little as a .02 BAL.
 However, he was over .08, which is the standard for those over 21.
 As a result, the OSU quarterback has been suspended by head coach Urban Meyer for the Minnesota game next Saturday.
 Athletic Director Gene Smith said since it is only a misdemeanor, Barrett is not subject to the mandatory two-week suspension.
 Smith said ongoing eligibility is up to the discretion of Meyer.

 According to the Columbus Police Department, Ohio State quarterback J.T.
 Barrett was arrested for operating a motor vehicle while impaired (OVI) early Saturday morning near campus.
 Barrett, 20, was arrested just north of campus after police noticed he attempted to avoid an OVI checkpoint in the area.
 Per CPD sources, Barrett was cooperative and blew into a breathalyzer, registering slightly over Ohio’s legal limit of 0.08 blood-alcohol concentration.
 The quarterback was allegedly released to his teammate, fellow quarterback Cardale Jones, who provided Barrett a ride home.

 Ohio State University student-athlete J.T.
 Barrett was cited by Columbus police Saturday morning at a campus area check point with a misdemeanor offense of OVI.
 Barrett has been suspended by head coach Urban Meyer from playing in Ohio State’s game against Minnesota on Nov.
 7.

 Alphabet Soup – DUI / DWI / OMVI / OVI